zeek/zeek-demo/README.md

 ### Running capture-fwd in system.slice

-Putting the `capture-fwd` process into the `system.slice` cgroup whereo `docker.service` and the `docker-proxy` process live removes the packet reordering issue during replay at least on my system without `taskset` and using the loopback inteface:
+Putting the `capture-fwd` process into the `system.slice` cgroup where `docker.service` and the `docker-proxy` process live removes the packet reordering issue during replay at least on my system without `taskset` and using the loopback inteface: